Vasil Bozhkov: The Collection

 In 2004 Bozhkov established the Thrace Foundation with the official goal of "organizing and supporting the search for and preservation of cultural values, part of the Bulgarian and world cultural and historical heritage".

 Its executive director is Kiril Hristoskov.
 The foundation is mainly engaged in exhibiting and promulgating antiquities owned by Bozhkov, but has also financed archaeological excavations in 2005–2007.

 Bozhkov owns a collection of antiques, which historian Bozhidar Dimitrov claims were exported from Bulgaria before 1911 and purchased abroad.
 In 2005 the collection was described by Ivan Marazov.
 Part of it is exhibited in Brussels (2006) and Moscow (2009).

 In 2011 the National History Museum hosted the exhibition "Thrace and the Ancient World XV-I century BC. – Vasil Bozhkov Collection ", containing 230 monuments of Thracian and Greco-Roman art.

 As a collector, Bozhkov declared himself against the Cultural Heritage Act adopted in 2009.

 Participation in the sports industry

 In 1993, Bozhkov founded the sports betting agency Eurofootball, which since 2002 has included Greek billionaire Sokratis Kokkalis as a partner with his company Intralot.

 In 2000 Bozhkov was elected chairman of the Bulgarian Shooting Federation, and in 2003 he headed the Bulgarian Chess Federation.
 In 1999 he bought PFC CSKA AD, which he subsequently sold to Pramod Mittal (4 December 2006).
 In 2009, he declared footballers "modern gladiators".

-In February 2019, with a special press release from the company "Nove Holding" Bozhkov announced that he became the owner of PFC Levski Sofia and took care of its management, financing and long-term development.
+In February 2019, with a special press release from the company "Nove Holding" Bozhkov announced that he had become the owner of PFC Levski Sofia and would take care of its management, financing and long-term development.
 The businessman claims that for a period of one year he has invested nearly 25 million Bulgarian levs in the club.
 On 2 June 2020, he transferred the entire stake to football legend Nasko Sirakov.